itanudjaja/itanudjaja.github.io/project.md

   filter(status == "final_immediate" & best_oa_license == "cc-by")
 ```

-# Step 5: Download the full text
+# Download the full text

 There are 2 methods to download the full text :